 The cloud plan also offers a number of key features that are essential for VPS services such as a free CDN for improved speed, the ability to choose server locations, and 24/7 VIP customer support.

-Always reliable and known for their speed, SiteGround is our #1 recommendation if you value site load speed, stability and sales.
+Always reliable and known for their speed, SiteGround is one of our top recommendations if you value site load speed, stability and sales.

 Read our in-depth SiteGround review for more information!